Edge-Native Intelligence for 6G Communications Driven by Federated Learning: A Survey of Trends and Challenges: FL CHALLENGES

 \subsection{Communication Cost}

-The model convergence speed and accuracy in FL highly depend on the hardware specifications of the server and the UEs.
-Despite the recent advancements in computational and communication capabilities of end-devices, model training and transmission overhead over multiple training rounds remains as a major design issue that potentially affects the global model training quality.
+The model convergence speed and accuracy in FL highly depend on the hardware specifications of the server and the clients.
+Despite the recent advancements in the computational and communication capabilities of end devices, model training and transmission overhead over multiple training rounds remain major design issue that potentially affects the global model training quality.
 Furthermore, a large number of model updates exchanged between the server and the clients can severely exhaust the network communication resources.
-In the following, we outline the main approaches to tackle this challenge.
+In the following, we outline the main approaches to tackling this challenge.

-\paragraph{\textbf{Models scaling and superposition}} Bringing cloud computing at the edge of the wireless networks provides FL systems with great benefits.
-The availability of a large number of distributed datasets with enhanced edge computing motivates researchers to develop featured applications based on FL.
-Despite the significant advancements in edge computing competencies, the lack of communication resources in current FL-enabled systems has a serious effect on the latency performance and therefore, affecting the global model convergence rate.
-In particular, the shared medium access represents a communication bottleneck for aggregating the locally computed models.
-To this end, AirComp has been proposed with the aim to provide a co-design approach for the FL aggregation procedure, by utilising superposition nature of radio channels for simultaneously transmitting multiple models updates from different clients \cite{[3.28]}.
-Hence, this method is considered a promising enabling technique for FL, motivated by its capability to improve the communication efficiency by reducing the required BW resources and providing fast global model convergence.
-Later, a new variant of AirComp was introduced, called broadband analog aggregation (BAA) \cite{[3.29]}.
-The key driver behind proposing BAA is that AirComp targets narrowband communications as it is mainly designed for low-rate transmission of wireless sensor networks.
-Accordingly, the authors in \cite{[3.29]} have proposed BAA to cover wideband channels that can carry the multidimensional updates of local models.
-The reported results in \cite{[3.29]} have demonstrated that BAA scheme can achieve a more reduced latency, compared to conventional orthogonal frequency division multiple access.

-Furthermore, in \cite{[3.30]}, the authors have proposed a framework for model aggregation, targeting wireless communication that relies on digital modulation.
-The proposed scheme in \cite{[3.30]}, referred as one-bit broadband digital aggregation (OBDA), utilises a single bit gradient quantisation and quadrature amplitude modulation at the edge devices.
-The presented results in \cite{[3.30]} corroborated the compatibility of OBDA with digital communication scenarios and its efficacy to achieve fast model convergence.
+\paragraph{\textbf{Models scaling and superposition}} Despite the significant advancements in edge computing, the lack of communication resources in current FL-enabled systems seriously affects the latency performance and reduces the model convergence rate.
+To this end, AirComp has been proposed to provide a co-design approach for the FL aggregation procedure by utilising the superposition nature of radio channels for simultaneously transmitting model updates from different clients \cite{[3.28]}.
+Therefore, improving communication efficiency by reducing the required BW resources and providing fast convergence.
+Later, a new variant of AirComp was introduced, called broadband analog aggregation (BAA) \cite{[3.29]} to cover wideband channels that can carry the multidimensional updates of local models.
+Furthermore, in \cite{[3.30]}, the authors propose a framework for model aggregation that relies on digital modulation.
+The proposed scheme utilises a single-bit gradient quantisation and quadrature amplitude modulation at the edge devices to achieve fast model convergence.